Flight-Free-UK/flight_free_uk_website/source/posts/travelling-through-literature.html.markdown

 No week-long holiday could give you the sense of the changing seasons conveyed by this book.
 The merciless heat of the six-month summer, as oppressive as a Russian winter, when autumn rains are yearned for.
 November gales are followed by the St Martin’s summer, ‘weather luminous and blue’.

-> "No week-long holiday could give you the sense of the changing seasons conveyed by this book."
+> No week-long holiday could give you the sense of the changing seasons conveyed by this book.

 It’s a novel of a society contemplating overwhelming change.
-Remind you of anywhere?
 ‘If we want things to stay as they are,’ the young Tancredi tells his uncle, the Prince of Salina, ‘things will have to change’.
 A great line to remember when you see your climate-denying relatives again.

-*"When the sportsmen reached the top of the hill, there among the tamarisk and scattered cork-trees appeared the real Sicily again, the one compared to which the baroque towns and orange groves are mere trifles: aridly undulating to the horizon in hillock after hillock, comfortless and irrational, with no lines that the mind could grasp, conceived apparently in a delirious moment of creation; a sea suddenly petrified at the instant when a change of wind had flung the waves into a frenzy.*
+*"When the sportsmen reached the top of the hill, there among the tamarisk and scattered cork-trees appeared the real Sicily again, the one compared to which the baroque towns and orange groves are mere trifles: aridly undulating to the horizon in hillock after hillock, comfortless and irrational, with no lines that the mind could grasp, conceived apparently in a delirious moment of creation; a sea suddenly petrified at the instant when a change of wind had flung the waves into a frenzy."*

-*"Donnafugata lay huddled and hidden in an anonymous fold of the ground, and not a living soul was to be seen; the only signs of the passage of man were scraggy rows of vines.
-Beyond the hills on one side was the indigo smudge of the sea, more mineral and barren, even, than the land."*

 ![](/images/uploads/the-sledge-patrol_canva.jpg "The Sledge Patrol by David Haworth")